 Welcome to our NEW mobile and tablet friendly site!

-We are not having as hectic a year planned for 2017.
 We were very busy in 2016 having a go at competing for the first time in a few Minors and at “The Worlds”, plus the many local events as well as playing in France.

 We had a fantastic five day trip to take part in the two day event “Pipers for Peace” in Amiens, in the Picardy region of France, to take part in commemorations for the 100th Anniversary of the Battle of the Somme which started on the 1st July 1916.
 22 Pipe bands took part in the events organised by the local Samarobriva Pipe Band.
 Samarobriva incidentally means “Somme bridge”.
 Prior to the events in Amiens, some 40 miles from where our band was staying in St Valery sur Somme, we looked around the local area for a local WW1 grave site where we could pay our respects.
 To our surprise and great interest, there was one just a few miles away, located at Noyelles-sur-Mer.
 This was the base depot of the Chinese Labour Corps in France, the site of their largest camp and of No.3 Labour (originally the Chinese) General Hospital.